 6. Play Toys and Chew Toys

-Puppies are intelligent and curious.
-Although they sleep a lot, Davis says that when they’re awake, it’s time to explore and investigate.
-To keep your pup mentally stimulated, provide him with a variety of dog toys that incorporate all kinds of textures, sounds and shapes.
+Puppies sleep a lot, but when they’re awake, they play like it's their full-time job.
+To keep your pup mentally stimulated, provide them with a variety of dog toys that incorporate all kinds of textures, sounds and shapes.

 7. Comfort Toys